Jason-Goon/n-yteikkuna/README.md

 - **Chat GPT**: Allows users to interact with artificial intelligence in real-time.
 - **Interactive Elements**: Includes dynamic elements like color palettes and moving circles that react to user actions.
 - **Custom Styling**: Utilizes CSS variables and media rules for a responsive and visually appealing design.
+- To view the interactive GPT website, you can visit the Cloudflare Pages deployment https://n-yteikkuna.pages.dev/

 ## Technologies